 A. Headlines: A headline is used when Red Flag Warnings and/or Fire Weather Watches are in effect.
 The headlines will include the Warning or Watch type, location and effective time period.
 The location will be described in terms of geographic or other easily identified markers, such as cities, towns, rivers, or highways.
 The headline for a warning and/or watch will also be included in each appropriate zone grouping.

-B. Discussion: The discussion is a brief, clear, nontechnical description of weather patterns, like a a brief weather summary, that will influence the weather in the County Warning Area.
-The discussion will focus on the first two days of the forecast period.
-Any weather that has an impact on forestry operations, such as severe weather, fog, etc shall be included in the remarks section.
+B. Discussion: The discussion is a brief, clear, nontechnical description of weather patterns, like a brief weather summary, that will influence the weather in the County Warning Area.
+The discussion will focus on the first two days of the forecast period...esp on fog potential at night into early morning.
+Any weather that has an major impact on forestry operations, such as severe or winter weather, etc shall also be included in the discussion section.

 C. FIPS UGC Coding and County Description: The FWF format (UGC) is used to identify each specific forecast zone (on a county level) within a Fire Weather Forecast product.